 • What would happen if you were not able to pay back the loan?

-A payday loan is usually for a small amount, often $500 or less, for a short period of time, typically until the borrower’s next paycheck.
-While it can be a source of quick cash, payday loan problems are pronounced, given their high annual percentage rates (APRs).
+A payday loan is usually for a small amount (often $500 or less) for a short period of time, typically until the borrower’s next paycheck.
+While it can be a source of quick cash, payday loans are problematic, given their high annual percentage rates (APRs).

-Risk of Payday Loans
+Risks of Payday Loans

-Pawn Shop Loan
+4. Pawn Shop Loan

 Loan Options With a Bank Account